yantrashala/loopback-component-logger/README.md

 - Can use of custom bunyan [streams] to create root logger
 - Hook: Basic performance instrumentation for remote execution
 - Hook: Log management API
+- Addition of loopback ctx in all hooked logs in case ctx serializer is provided

 # Usage